 Candidates should focus their research initially on identifying and exploring the context of a current global topic.
 They should then consider the issues within that topic, according to their global research question, from a range of perspectives.
 These include local and/or national and global perspectives, and different viewpoints within these (for example, those of farmers and local politicians).
 By engaging with these perspectives, candidates can demonstrate that they understand the arguments, reasoning or claims upon which these perspectives are based.
-Candidates should consider the causes, consequences and possible courses of action of the issue(s) in question.
+Candidates should analyse the issue(s) by considering the causes and consequences.
+They should also draw comparisons.
+These comparisons could include: comparing the different causes of a particular issue to decide which is the most significant cause; comparing the different possible consequences of an issue, to decide which is most likely; comparing the causes of one issue to the causes of another issue, to see how they are similar or different; or comparing the possible consequences of one issue to the possible consequences of another issue, to see which may have the more significant consequences.
+Candidates should also draw on their analysis of the issue(s) to propose a course of action to change, improve, or resolve the issue(s).

 The report must be written in continuous text and should not incorporate multimedia.
 There should be no use of emails, blogs and posters.
 Candidates can include tables, diagrams and photographs.
 These must be integral to the argument.
-Any text must be included as part of the word-count.
+Any text, excluding only the bibliography, must be included as part of the word-count.